Ryan Sweeney (footballer): Bristol Rovers loan

 On 20 January 2017 Sweeney joined Bristol Rovers on loan for the remainder of the 2016–17 season.
 He impressed on his debut for the club, keeping a clean sheet in a 1–0 victory over local rivals Swindon Town during which he had a header cleared off the line.
 He played 16 times for the Gas helping he club finish in 10th position.

 Sweeney rejoined The Pirates on loan for the 2017–18 season.
 He scored his first goal for the Gas in a 3–1 win against Blackpool.
 Sweeney made 27 appearances in 2017–18 scoring four goals as Rovers finished in 13th position.

 Mansfield Town

 Sweeney joined Mansfield Town on loan for the 2018–19 season.
 After a successful six-month loan, Sweeney signed for the Stags on a permanent basis in January 2019.
+He helped the club reach the 2018/19 EFL League 2 play offs, where they ultimately lost to Newport County in the semi-final stage.
+Sweeney left the club in the summer of 2021 after rejecting a new contract in Mansfield to seek a new challenge.

 Dundee

 In June 2021, Sweeney signed with Scottish Premiership side Dundee on a two-year deal.
 He would make his debut from the bench in a 2–2 league draw against St Mirren.
 Sweeney scored his first goal for Dundee in a league game away to St Johnstone in October 2021.
 Although the club would be relegated that season, Sweeney impressed enough to be awarded Dundee's Players' Player of the Year and the Andrew De Vries Player of the Year awards.

+After taking over the role of captain from the retired Charlie Adam the following season, Sweeney would have a very strong season and would lead Dundee to the Scottish Championship title, and an immediate return to the top flight.
+Sweeney would be named to PFA Scotland's Scottish Championship Team of the Year at the end of the season, as well as being named in the SPFL's Championship Team of the Season.
+On 5 June 2023, Dundee announced that Sweeney would leave the club.

+Burton Albion

+On 14 July 2023, Sweeney returned to England when he joined League One club Burton Albion on a two-year deal.
+Sweeney scored his first goal for Burton in an EFL Trophy victory away to Wrexham.
+At the end of the 2023–24 season, Sweeney was named as Burton's Players' Player of the Year.
+The following season saw Sweeney retain the award, also winning men's Player of the Season.

+On 13 May 2025, the club said it had offered the player a new contract, which Sweeney ultimately rejected.

+Mansfield Town (second stint)

+On 20 May 2025, Sweeney returned to former club Mansfield Town on a two-year permanent deal.